Tenacious-Qi/private-events/README.md

 # Private Events

 This is the repository for a Rails app similar to Eventbrite.
 It is a project in Active Record Associations as part of The Odin Project [curriculum](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/associations).
+Users can register, login, create events, invite other users to events, and rsvp to invitations.

 ### Installation

-- #### Step 1: Install Locally
+1. Install Locally

-  1. clone this repo
+    - clone this repo
-  2. cd into cloned directory `cd private-events`
+    - cd into cloned directory `cd private-events`
-  3. run `bundle install`
+    - run `bundle install`

-- #### Step 2: Seed the database
+2. Seed the database

-  1. `rails db:migrate`
+    - `rails db:migrate`
-  2. `rails db:seed`
+    - `rails db:seed`

-- #### Step 3: Fire up Rails Server
+3. Start a Rails Server

-  1. `rails server`
+    - `rails server`
-  2. Navigate to [localhost:3000](localhost:3000) in your browser
+    - Navigate to [localhost:3000](localhost:3000) in your browser

 ### Running the Tests